InhabitancyCocoon/triton_learning/README.md

 - RTX5090 doesn't support certain features like blockwise scaled matmul.
 - RTX5090 will encounter some OOM error.
 Try to reduce the problem size.
 - Please check the corresponding version tag of triton tutorial, don't use main branch.
 - Some perfermance reports are weird.
+Please check the correctness.
+- The first param `torch.testing.assert_close()` is true value.
+- Be careful of the dtype used for input, computation and accumulation.
+- Leave the ref link, it will help you in the future.